merenlab/merenlab.org/_posts/anvio/2018-07-09-anvio-snakemake-workflows.md

 }
 ```

 This file basically says "use the FASTA files described in fasta.txt file, and do what you have to do".
-Before running anything, you should take a look at the steps that will be ran the way snakeameke sees them.
+Before running anything, you should take a look at the steps that will be run the way snakemake sees them.
 You can ask anvi'o to ask snakemake to generate a workflow graph for you given your config file and input files:

 ```bash
 anvi-run-workflow -w contigs \